 Towards Net Zero Award

 Ambition

-• What have been the biggest environmental challenges facing your organisation or system in recent years?
+• What have been the biggest environmental challenges facing your organisation or system in recent years, and what is the vision for sustainable development across the organisation?

-• How does that vision translate into specific green initiatives aimed at reducing water, carbon, energy consumption, single-use plastics or other waste?
+• How does that vision translate into specific green initiatives aimed at reducing carbon, energy consumption, water use, single-use plastics or other waste?

 • What targets were set for these initiatives and how were they measured?

-• Evidence how sustainable development is becoming business as usual across the organisation
+• How is sustainable development becoming business as usual across the organisation, and how can initial successes be replicated and scaled?

-• Describe any work undertaken to spread best practice learning with other healthcare organisations or the general public
+• Describe any work undertaken to spread best practice learning with other healthcare organisations or the wider public

-• Discuss how the initiatives and activities enable compliance with the Climate Change Act, Environmental Protection Act and/or other key legislation
+• Describe how the initiatives support compliance with the Climate Change Act, Environmental Protection Act or other relevant legislation

+Towards Net Zero Award